Media CenterHumanitarian Organizations Release New Data Showing the Devastating Human Costs of Proposed Administration Cuts to Foreign Assistance

 FOR IMMEDIATE RELEASE

-WASHINGTON, DC, March 12, 2018 -- As Secretary of State Rex Tillerson prepares to testify on the administration’s budget, a leading group of humanitarian, development and global health organizations are releasing new data that shows just how devastating these proposed cuts to the United States’ foreign aid budget would be to millions of people in the poorest countries.
+WASHINGTON, DC, March 12, 2018 -- A leading group of humanitarian, development and global health organizations released new data that shows just how devastating these proposed cuts to the United States’ foreign aid budget would be to millions of people in the poorest countries.

 The analysis finds that under the proposed budget:

 - Proposed funding cuts to bilateral maternal and child health could result in more than 135,000 additional preventable and treatable maternal, newborn, and child deaths each year.

 - The elimination of Title II Food Aid and a reduction in emergency food funding could cut off lifesaving food assistance to 20 million people facing emergencies, including Syrian refugees.

 - Over 27 million bed nets would not be purchased and distributed by the President’s Malaria Initiative, meaning over 54 million people would be at risk for malaria.
 Two people typically sleep under a net.